gilzoide/AssetList/README.md

 # Asset List
 `ScriptableObject` that automatically aggregates all assets using an `AssetDatabase` search filter.
-The list is automatically updated when opening Unity or entering Play mode, so there is no need to manually update it every time a new asset is created or deleted.
+The list is automatically updated when opening Unity, entering Play mode, creating/deleting assets or building the project, so there is no need to manually update it.
 The list is ordered by the assets' GUID, avoiding file diffs if a list update contains the same assets as before.